What is California’s New Emotional Support Animal Law (AB 468) for 2022?

 Do I need a certificate, ID card, or vest for my emotional support animal in California?

 No. Accessories – such as special certificates, ID cards, vests, harnesses, tags, or leashes – are not necessary to legitimize an ESA.
-All you need to prove your emotional support animal is legitimate is the same written notice like other states, a valid ESA letter from a licensed mental health professional.
-Misleading ESA related certificates are unnecessary.
+All you need to prove your emotional support animal is legitimate is the same written notice as other states and a valid ESA letter from a licensed mental health professional.
+Misleading ESA-related certificates are unnecessary.

 How is a Psychiatric service dog (PSD) different from other service dogs in California?

 Service dogs are all trained to perform specific tasks, so their training will vary according to the needs of their owners.
 PSDs are trained to help people by checking rooms, applying pressure with their paws to relieve anxiety, or retrieving medication.
-Guide dogs help people who are visually impaired.
+Guide dogs help visually impaired people.
 Guide dogs often wear harnesses and guide their owners safely around obstacles.
-Hearing dogs help people who are visually impaired.

 Hearing dogs, also called signal dogs, alert their owners when they hear a significant sound, like a doorbell, cell phone chime, fire alarm, or crying.
 Mobility dogs help people who struggle to move independently from one place to another.
 Mobility dogs offer support to people moving from one place to another, whether they're on foot, in a wheelchair, using a walker, or having trouble balancing.